 Charles E McGarry

 Charles E. McGarry lives in Glasgow where he was born and bred, although he spent several years living in London and Edinburgh.
 He has played in bands, is widely travelled and graduated from Glasgow University in 1994 with an honours degree in History and Politics.
-He currently works as a newspaper page designer and sub-editor, having formerly been a business analyst for British Telecom.
-He is the co-author of The Road to Lisbon.
-His debut crime novel The Ghost of Helen Addison was published by Polygon in 2017.
+He currently works as an audio editor and newspaper sub-editor, having formerly been a business analyst for British Telecom.
+He is the co-author of The Road to Lisbon, and murder mysteries starring psychic detective Leo Moran which were released to critical acclaim: The Ghost of Helen Addison and The Shadow of the Black Earl.